Successful Journalism Lab

 The Successful Journalism Lab is not:

-- A cash grab for this site
+• A selfish cash grab for this site

 Why the Lab exists